 - Improper medication combinations – There are many prescription error cases where the drugs would be properly prescribed alone, but together cause serious or fatal injuries.
 These problems can be resolved by reading the package inserts and some hospitals and pharmacies have computer programs to assist in avoiding error.
 Yet there are still thousands of injuries from improper prescription combinations every year.

 - Drug name mix-ups - Many prescription drugs have similar-sounding names.
 The physician and pharmacist need to be vigilant about ensuring they are not negligent in prescribing or dispensing the wrong medication.
 You would think this would be rare but name confusion is among the most common causes of prescription errors.
 A prime example is the confusion between the epilepsy drug Lamictal and antifungal drug Lamisil.
-About 10 years ago when scores of pharmacies were interchangeably filling prescriptions for Lamictal and Lamisil to the point where the FDA and Glaxo were required to send "Dear Doctor" letters advising of the confusion.
+Years ago when scores of pharmacies were interchangeably filling prescriptions for Lamictal and Lamisil to the point where the FDA and Glaxo were required to send "Dear Doctor" letters advising of the confusion.
 Usually, there is no significant injury but with the wrong drug or the wrong patient, the injuries can be catastrophic or fatal.
 With the Lamictal/Lamisil confusion, the possible consequences of this mix-up were severe most for epileptic patients receiving Lamisil were not be able to control seizures which is obviously a big deal.
-Patients receiving Lamictal by mistake were at risk for less serious side effects such blood pressure problems, rashes, and other troubling but not severe side effects.
+Patients receiving Lamictal by mistake were at risk for less serious side effects such as blood pressure problems, rashes, and other troubling but not severe side effects.

 - Adverse effects of medication - Many prescription drugs have side effects that have serious and fatal consequences.
 Sometimes these injuries are the regrettable side effects of the medication.
 Others are cases where the doctor knew or should have known that the risks of the drug outweigh the benefits.
 Often, doctors are given a huge heads-up of the possible risk with a black box warning.
 The central issue in these medical malpractice cases is whether the doctor was reasonable in prescribing the medication in light of the patient's medical history, physical condition, and all relevant diagnostic imaging or laboratory data.
 Another big issue in these cases is informed consent.
 Did the physician apprise the patient of the risks?